Use the following workflow to configure the Time Scope blocks in the

 |Show time-axis label||Checked|

-a numeric value, a variable that evaluates to a numeric value, or
+a variable that evaluates to a numeric value, or select the

-In this tutorial, the values on the time-axis
+In this tutorial, the values on the time--axis range from

 In the Configuration Properties dialog box, click the Display tab.
 Set the parameters to the values shown in the following table.